andy770921/sketch-to-css-fonts/README.md

 2. when an new commit pushes into Repo, the workflows of GitHub Action will be fired.

-3. After all command is done, you will get an `artifact` zip file, which contains fonts and css.
+3. After all command is done, you will get an `artifact.zip` file, which contains fonts and css.

 <div align="center">
 <img src="https://github.com/andy770921/sketch-to-css-fonts/blob/master/readme-Imgs/pic3.png"/>